Ozsie/detekt-maven-plugin/README.md

 ***create-baseline***

 Used to create a baseline.
-All cli parameters, excluding -gc and -cb, are available using -Ddetekt.{parameter}
+All cli parameters, excluding -gc and -cb, are available using -Ddetekt.{parameter}.
+By default, a file called baseline.xml will be generated.
+If you include -Ddetekt.baseline in the call you can specify some other name for the baseline file.

 _Examples_

 *  `mvn detekt:cb -Ddetekt.config=detekt.yml`
  * `mvn detekt:cb -Ddetekt.debug=true`
+*  `mvn detekt:cb -Ddetekt.baseline=some-other-baseline.xml`
 *  `mvn detekt:create-baseline -Ddetekt.config=detekt.yml`
  * `mvn detekt:create-baseline -Ddetekt.debug=true`

 ***generate-config***